m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

-# Runner and Customer Experience.md
+# Runner and Customer Experience
 ---
 **1. How many runners signed up for each 1 week period?**